zowe/docs-site/docs/extend/extend-apiml/api-mediation-infinispan.md

 * **`CACHING_STORAGE_INFINISPAN_PERSISTENCE_DATALOCATION`**

   The path where the Soft-Index store will keep its data files for the Infinispan Soft-Index Cache Store.
-  In case of standalone instance, the value can be set to `data`.
-For more information, check [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).
+  In case of a standalone instance, the value can be set to `data`.
+For more information, see [Soft-Index File Store](https://infinispan.org/blog/2014/10/31/soft-index-file-store).

 * **`JGROUPS_BIND_PORT`**

-  The Jgroups port for used by Infinispan.
+  The Jgroups port used by Infinispan.

 * **`JGROUPS_BIND_ADDRESS`**

-  The Jgroups address for used by Infinispan.
+  The Jgroups address used by Infinispan.